Last reviewed: July 2026

 2. Deed-in-Lieu of Foreclosure

-You sign the deed over to your lender, and they cancel the foreclosure.
-This option avoids a public foreclosure trial, but it damages your credit score.
+You sign the deed over to your lender, and the lender agrees to take the property back.
+This option may avoid a completed foreclosure sale, but it can still affect credit and does not automatically remove remaining-balance risk.

-Just like a short sale, a deed-in-lieu doesn't resolve the deficiency on its own unless the lender agrees to a waiver in writing.
-If they don't waive it, they have one year under Florida Statute §95.11(5)(h) to sue you for the remaining balance.
-We help homeowners draft these agreements to ensure the deficiency is waived before the deed is signed over.
+Just like a short sale, a deed-in-lieu does not resolve the deficiency on its own unless the lender agrees to a waiver in writing.
+If they do not waive it, Florida law has specific limits and deadlines for residential deficiency actions.
+Have the agreement reviewed before signing over the deed.

 3. Lender Negotiations (Loan Modification)

 You can negotiate with your servicer to modify the loan.
 Lenders may lower your interest rate, extend the amortization to 40 years, or add missed payments to the back of the loan.
-While this can make your monthly payment affordable, it doesn't reduce your principal balance.
-You remain underwater, which means you can't sell or refinance the property.
+While this can make your monthly payment more manageable, it may not reduce the principal balance.
+You may still have little or no equity, which can make a normal sale or refinance difficult without lender approval, extra cash at closing, or another workout option.

 Why Lenders Prefer Short Sales Over Foreclosure